kmilov/shorten-app/README.md

 * Add some tests
 * Test in  different browsers
 * Better way to handle css modules composition defined in shared files
+* Find a way to friendly handle breakpoints on CSS Modules
 * Be consistent with the measurements in the PSD file
 * Handle errors in the state and UI
 * Add production mode and get rid of the logs
 * Add the :hover action to copy URL
 * Handle fonts in webpack to get some flexibility and maybe save some loadtime